 The English dub either ran into this problem or decided to have that last little bit of fun at the viewers' expenses, and made roughly half of them explicitly female.

-The Woobie: Pretty much all Marina does, having her country nearly destroyed by a civil in war the first season, in season 2 she's arrested for having met Setsuna, and then later goes and finds that her country was burned to the ground.
+The Woobie: Marina.
+Her country is nearly destroyed by a civil in war the first season, and in season 2 she's arrested for having met Setsuna, and then later goes and finds that her country was burned to the ground.